 When obtaining your report, each section of your credit history should be reviewed.
 You’ll be able to see information on each of the following categories: summary, revolving accounts, mortgage accounts, installment accounts, other accounts, consumer statements, personal information, public records, and collections.

 Check each section for accuracy.
-Any credit-related mistake you find and rectify should help boost your score in some degree.
+Any credit-related mistake you find and rectify should help boost your score to some degree.
 Even the smallest bump is movement in the right direction.

 Listed Credit Lines